 There are many reasons a prospect might go cold.
 Some of these are things that you can’t prevent or do much about.
 Perhaps they got too busy.
 If there was a shift in management in the company, or someone resigned unexpectedly, or maybe the lead has some family issues that need to be dealt with.

 But there are some issues that you can nip in the bud before the prospect goes cold.
 Maybe they weren’t high enough to make the decision and couldn’t get the actual decision-maker’s go-ahead.
-It could be that they don’t think they have a need for your product right now, or they just don’t have the budget to pay for it.
-These are objections that you can overcome and if you sense that your prospect may be going cold due to any of these then it’s worth working hard to overcome them before that happens.
+Perhaps they don’t think they have a need for your product right now, or they don’t have the budget.
+These are objections that you can overcome.
+If you sense that your prospect may be going cold, it’s worth working hard to overcome them before that happens.

 Make sure you’re checking in with the prospect often.
-I don’t mean sending emails saying ‘just checking in,’ but sending relevant information like articles will keep you on their radar if they aren’t making a buying decision right now.
+I don’t mean sending emails saying ‘just checking in.’
+Sending relevant information, like articles, will keep you on their radar even if they aren’t making a buying decision right now.